codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

 - The correlation ID in the response header matches the correlation ID in the request header.
 - The error code in the response body is `0` (NO_ERROR).
 - The `throttle_time_ms` field in the response is `0`.
-- The topic response contains:
+- Inside the topic response:
   - The `name` field matches the topic name in the request.
-  - The partition response contains:
+  - Inside the partition response:
     - The `index` field matches the partition in the request.
     - The `base_offset` field contains the assigned offset for the record.
-(The offset is the offset of the record in the partition, not the offset of the batch.
+(The `base_offset` is the offset of the record in the partition, not the offset of the batch.
 So 0 for the first record, 1 for the second record, and so on.)
     - The `log_append_time_ms` field is `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.
 - The record is persisted to the appropriate log file on disk at `<log-dir>/<topic-name>-<partition-index>/00000000000000000000.log`.

 ## Notes

-- On-disk log files must be stored in RecordBatch format with proper CRC validation.
+- On-disk log files must be stored in `RecordBatch` format with proper CRC validation.
-- The offset assignment should start from 0 for new partitions and increment for each subsequent record.
+- The offset assignment should start from `0` for new partitions and increment for each subsequent record.
 - The official docs for the `Produce` request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Produce).
 Make sure to scroll down to the "Produce Response (Version: 11)" section.